-A. Talk about proper handwashing.
+- A. For more practice, schedule times for handwashing throughout the day, in addition to the typical times hands are washed (after eating, after going to the bathroom, etc.).
+These scheduled times can be placed on a visual schedule as a reminder.
+Use a first-then directive to motivate the individual with Down syndrome to wash their hands.
+First wash hands, then (the preferred activity).
+Talk about proper handwashing.
 Using the chorus of a favorite song to help your child or adult with Down syndrome understand how long to wash their hands (about 20 seconds) can be helpful.
 Practice the procedure together.
-Practice not touching the face - include your child or adult in the task of checking that you don't touch your face either.
-Praise your child or adult with Down syndrome when they have not touched their face-even if it has only been for a short time.
+Practice not touching the face include your child or adult in the task of checking that you don't touch your face either.
+Praise your child or adult with Down syndrome when they have not touched their face even if it has only been for a short time. - Sunglasses or glasses may be worn to help the person not touch or rub their eyes. - Gloves should only be used in a recommended way, including using single-use gloves, following proper removal and disposal protocols, and washing hands thoroughly after removal.15 - Keep in mind that while gloves may act as a barrier between your skin and germs, gloves can still spread the virus just like fingers can.16

-- Sunglasses or glasses may be worn to help the person not touch or rub their eyes. - Gloves should only be used in a recommended way, including using single-use gloves, following proper removal and disposal protocols, and washing hands thoroughly after removal. - " Keep in mind that while gloves may act as a barrier between your skin and germs, gloves can still spread coronavirus just like fingers can. - Fidget-toys or objects of interest can be used to help the person not touch things in the environment or touch the face.
-These may help during transportation or when a community outing is necessary. - " Keep in mind that these objects could carry infection themselves, so it is best if they are things that are small and easy to clean quickly.
+- Fidget-toys or objects of interest can be used to help the person not touch things in the environment or touch the face.
+These may help during transportation or when a community outing is necessary. - " Keep in mind that these objects could carry infection themselves, so it is best if they are small and easy to clean quickly.